kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

   Warning  FailedCreatePodSandBox  12s (x23 over 5m6s)  kubelet            Failed to create pod sandbox: user namespaces is not supported by the runtime
 ```

-The following kubelet metrics will be added
+If the kubelet started fine, the following kubelet metrics should be used to detect failures to
+start pods with user namespaces:
 - `started_user_namespaced_pods_total`: Shows the number of pods that have been attempted to be created with a user namespace.
 - `started_user_namespaced_pods_errors_total`: The number of pods that failed to create that had a user namespace.